|Page Of The|

 Type C immortals have a mutation in the 1C Biochemistry gene, making glycogen production very efficient.

-Type D immortals have a mutation in the 1D gene so that glycogen is digested is too efficiently.
+Type D immortals have a mutation in the 1D gene so that glycogen is broken-down very efficiently.

 N means a natural mutation, GM means the breed has been genetically modified.

 blue parts of genes show mutations/alterations.

 that most of these immortals can be found in one

 19 00 00 03 01 31 01 00 01 33 01 36 10